 If you have ever used a Grover deluxe tuner and loved it, these are extremely similar and almost just as good.
 They seem to hold the strings in place tightly and give a decent tune.
 They also look sleek and go with pretty much every guitar design out there without sticking out like a sore thumb.

-What We Don’t Like About Gusnilo Style Tuning Pegs
+What We Don’t Like About the Gusnilo Style Tuner

 - Fits Les Paul’s and many other similar guitars